How to create a seamless video production workflow in 5 simple steps

 We recommend using project management software for this.
 A project management software like Trello will ensure transparency from your team and help managers oversee and track workflows throughout the project.

-5. Equipment and cast
+5. Finalize the equipment and cast

 Similarly, you’ll need video equipment.
 Make a checklist of all the equipment you’ll need.
 This will be especially helpful if you’re renting it.
 This helps ensure no piece of equipment gets missed out when filming begins.